PawanRamaMali/Django/Django CheatSheet.md

  Use explicit relative imports.
  Avoid using import *

-# CODING STYLE > OTHERS

-Use underscores in URL pattern names rather than dashes.
+* TIP : Use underscores in URL pattern names rather than dashes.

-# Deployment
+# Deployment Guide